menu

 East Durham is a tiny town located in the state of New York.
 With a population of 466 people and just one neighborhood, East Durham is the 898th largest community in New York.

-When you are in East Durham, you'll notice that it is more blue-collar than most other communities in America.
-53.11% of East Durham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+East Durham is a blue-collar town, with 53.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, East Durham is a town of transportation and shipping workers, construction workers and builders, and service providers.
 There are especially a lot of people living in East Durham who work in maintenance occupations (14.75%), business and financial occupations (10.16%), and office and administrative support (6.89%).

 As is often the case in a small town, East Durham doesn't have a public transportation system that people use for their commute.

-The citizens of East Durham are slightly better educated than the national average of 21.84% for all cities and towns, with 21.47% of adults in East Durham having a bachelor's degree or advanced degree.
+The education level of East Durham citizens is a little higher than the average for US cities and towns: 21.47% of adults in East Durham have at least a bachelor's degree.

 The per capita income in East Durham in 2022 was $29,558, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,232 for a family of four.